 Note: This feature is currently available in Word for the web for all users.
-In Word for Windows, it's available in Beta Channel and rolling out to Current Channel (Preview) and Production.
-In MacOS, it's available in Beta Channel and rolling out in Current Channel (Preview).
+In Word for Windows and MacOS, it's available in Beta Channel and rolling out to Current Channel (Preview) and Production.

 The modern comments experience in Word sets the stage for richer collaboration by your team and enables features such as @mention notifications.
 Modern comments aligns the commenting experience across Word platforms and other Office apps, especially Word, Excel, and PowerPoint.